jchristakis12/Boston-Poke/README.md

 # **Description**

 **What**
-We are trying to build a game with a combat system similar to Pokemon, where there are four different types of attacks and we will include 4+ different types of pokemons to use.
+We built a game losly based on Pokemon, where there are three different types of Pokemon for the user to initially choose from and a map where the user can move around using the keys to battle three diffrent trainers ranging in dificulty.

 **Why**
 To have game building experience with object oriented Java and practice with inheritance and polymorphism.
 Also this will hopefully be entertaining to make and fun to play afterwards.